powder-rb/powder/Readme.md

     # Not the application log, but the pow log, available at
     # ~/Library/Logs/Pow/apps/#{app-directory}.log

+    $ powder debug
+    => Opens a debug shell with your application environment

     $ powder open
     => Opens the pow link in a browser
     # aliased as powder -o